ryangibbons94/mathquizapp/README.md

 1. Adding a fading element that showed when points were gained or lost.

+So I knew that I wanted to have some sort of dynamic change to the score after each question was answered to highlight that the score had gone up or down.
+I had spent a morning searching for how to make this happen and settled on [this codepen](https://codepen.io/ianaya89/pen/qEqWWB) for doing the thing I wanted to do.
+I combined the fadeIn and fadeOut functions from this CodePen and used a setTimeOut function to make the points appear briefly and then fade out.

 2. Adding and removing styles to show a user which answer choice they have selected.